WorldRemit is one of the cheapest and fastest options for sending money abroad to friends and family.

-- Does not use the mid-market rate and this means your total fee outlay may be higher than you think due to markups.
+- It does not use the mid-market rate and this means your total fee outlay may be higher than you think due to markups.

 - The maximum transfer amount per transaction when paying with debit or credit cards is $4,000 CAD.
 There is also a maximum 24-hour limit of $40,000 CAD.

 - You can’t hedge your foreign currency transactions using FOREX risk management strategies like forward contracts or limit orders.

 - Does not offer dedicated accounts for small businesses.

 Is WorldRemit Legit and Safe?

 WorldRemit has been operating since 2010 and is registered with various financial authorities and regulators around the world.

 For example, it is registered as a Money Service Business with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC)- with registration # M11556765.